ABTSoftware/SciChart.JS.Examples/AdvancedLicensing/SciChartLicenseServer/README.md

         /// Sets the Runtime License ( narrow string version ).
         /// Returns true passed license key is valid; otherwise false. bool SetRuntimeLicenseKey(const std::string& _strKey);

+        /// The tolerance in seconds between the time when the challenge was generated and when it was processed.
+Default 300.
+        /// If your server does not have reliable time synchronisation you can increase this value or set it to 0 to disable time based validation completely. void SetTimeTolerance(int timeTolerance)

         /// Gets a type of the Runtime License.
         SCRTLicenseType GetLicenseType();